drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 ## 2025-09

+_09-16 17:15_

+_09-16 17:14_

-_09-16  9:46_ 'Living breathing doll' AI Assist: "'Living breathing doll' .. in a broader sense, can refer to life-sized, lifelike mannequins or dolls, such as the historical Japan iki-ningyo." 'in a broader sense'?
+_09-16  9:46_ 'Living breathing doll' AI Assist: ".. in a broader sense, can refer to life-sized, lifelike mannequins or dolls, such as the historical Japan iki-ningyo." 'in a broader sense'?
 I don't think it means what you think it means.

 _09-16  8:01_ I don't think Melanie Mitchell's magical thinking (https://aiguide.substack.com/p/magical-thinking-on-ai) and Murray Shanahan's roleplaying (https://www.nature.com/articles/s41586-023-06647-8) bring much to the table, explaining the reaction to or the nature of LLM, but Alison Gopnik's stone soup story (https://simons.berkeley.edu/news/stone-soup-ai) is illuminating, inspirational because it takes LLM apart *and* gives them respect.

 _09-15 23:07_ The reference to iki-ningyo (生人形) or ikiki-ningyo (行き来人形) is completely gratuitous, I assume included because the literal translation is "living doll".
 (Though, I'm wondering if the Japan reference is because google knows I'm in Japan from my IP address.).
 They were exhibited waxwork figures and are not mentioned in the Japanese wikipedia doll page, but are at https://ja.wikipedia.org/wiki/%E7%94%9F%E4%BA%BA%E5%BD%A2 The English wikipedia page has more gory details than the Japanese.